-Vice Provost for Research and Innovation, Vanderbilt University these partnerships was represented across the panel, a demonstration of how seriously stakeholders across the state and region take these relationships.
+Vice Provost for Research and Innovation, Vanderbilt University

+Service are already working with Vanderbilt and the University of Tennessee, Knoxville, to do two things: first, to invest in green infrastructure: and second, to research how to deploy green technologies.
+The intentional focus on these partnerships was represented across the panel, a demonstration of how seriously stakeholders across the state and region take these relationships.

 But as important as new energy discoveries and technologies are to our future, scaling unproven technologies in a meaningful way requires enormous, high-risk investments.
-To make the energy transition happen, new projects and technologies need to become attractive to investors.
-The DOE National Laboratories play a critical role in de-risking technologies by taking on much of the initial research and development
+To